Escape-Technologies/py-multiauth/docs/index.md

 ---

 - Token name (`token_name`): The name of the key that returns the token.

+- Credentials encoding (`credentials_encoding`): How to encode the credentials : json or www-form-urlencoded.

 - Refresh url (`refresh_url`): The url to witch the refresh token is sent.